ssanj/babyloncandle-docker/data/posts/2024-01-24-working-with-rust-result-part-10.md

 }
 ```

-In the definition above, we can see that the value inside the `Err` instance is returned and on an `Ok` instance the `unwrap_failed` function is called which leads to a panic.
+In the definition above, the value inside the `Err` instance is returned and on an `Ok` instance the `unwrap_failed` function is called which leads to a panic.
 This is similar to the `unwrap` function but panicing on `Ok` instead of `Err`.

 In summary: